sagiadinos/garlic-proxy/README.md

 ## Currently Implemented Features
 * registering of SMIL Player
 * testing environment
-* downloading SMIL-Index from Basil-Proxy
+* downloading SMIL-Index from garlic-proxy
 * downloading of SMIL-Index from CMS
 * parsing SMIL
 * downloading media
 * Web GUI which can update indexes

 ## Status
-Basil-Proxy is feature complete.
+Garlic-proxy is feature complete.